Social-Impact-Network/docs/source/index.rst

 Welcome to Social Impact Network's documentation!
 =================================================

-Social Impact Network is the place where you can easily invest in Social Impact Projects (in projects having social impact)
+Social Impact Network is the place where you can easily invest in in projects having social impact.

 The magic behind Social Impact Network: Your investment is completely transparent, flexible and secure with blockchain technology applied to your investments.